mpgirro/hemin/README.md

 ### ⚠️ Early development status warning

-The HEMIN infrastructure is still in the early development phase and not yet ready for full productive use.
+The Hemin infrastructure is still in the early development phase and not yet ready for full productive use.

 The system currently supports the following standards: